peteroupc/peteroupc.github.io/randomfunc.md

 - This document does not explain how to specify or generate "seeds" for use in PRNGs.
 This is [**covered in detail**](https://peteroupc.github.io/random.html#Nondeterministic_Sources_and_Seed_Generation) elsewhere.
 - This document does not show how to generate random security parameters such as encryption keys.
 - This document does not cover randomness extraction (also known as _unbiasing_, _deskewing_, or _whitening_).
 See my [**Note on Randomness Extraction**](https://peteroupc.github.io/randextract.html).
-- Variance reduction techniques, such as importance sampling or common random numbers, are not in the scope of this document.
+- "Variance reduction" methods, such as importance sampling or common random numbers, are outside the scope of this document.

 In addition, this page is not focused on sampling methods used for computer graphics rendering (such as Poisson disk sampling, multiple importance sampling, blue noise, and gradient noise), because this application tends to give performance and visual acceptability a greater weight than accuracy and exact sampling.
 In particular, [**rejection sampling**](#Rejection_Sampling) is hardly used in graphics rendering.